 It’s a large horse-shoe-shaped cove set between limestone cliffs.
 The beach itself is clean and has been awarded Blue Flag status for its sparkly turquoise waters.
 It’s also a shallow and calm beach which makes it very attractive for families.

-9. Akamas National Park and Blue Lagoon (My Favourite Place to Visit in Cyprus)
+9. Akamas National Park and Blue Lagoon (My Favorite Place to Visit in Cyprus)

 The National Park is located near Paphos and covers some 230 square kilometers.
 Here you’ll find the stunning Lara Beach, (see below), as well as Cyprus’ second Blue Lagoon.